 A unique province on the east coast of Canada, Newfoundland and Labrador’s area consists of islands and a small population of just over 500, 000 people who primarily take up residence on the Avalon Peninsula.
 The capital city, St. Johns is located on the north side of the province.
+Here's all you need to know about life In Newfoundland and Labrador.

 Covering a vast area of 405,212 km², this province enjoys a rather varied climate from Sub-Arctic in the south, to the Arctic Tundra in the north of Labrador.
 Newfoundland’s climate is Maritime Continental, and much milder.
 The terrain is somewhat mountainous with Newfoundland’s Long Range Mountains forming the north end of the Appalachian Mountain Range.